 I visited Monk and Duvet at Worlds of Music on Monday.
 They occupy a large corner store filled with obscure instruments — African drums, ukuleles, sitars, caters, rondadors, violins, guitars and more.
 Talking to Monk, she still claims that her trouble began when a former customer got into a Facebook debate with her and posted negative things about the couple on social media for supporting Trump.
 However, Monk was pictured by UPI at the March 2016 rally wearing a Uncle Sam type hat and having a flag featuring Trump’s campaign slogan — Make America Great Again — draped across her back like a cape.
 In addition, she was quoted by name and identified herself as a music store owner in a March 12, 2016 Washington Post article about the rally that was cancelled the evening before.
 So, needless to say, her claim that she was “outed” seems to be a stretch.

-Since the election, I have seen Duvel and Monk at a couple anti-Trump rallies that I covered for Reuters and talked to them both at an February 20 event called “Not My President’s Day” that was held across the river from Trump Tower Chicago at Wacker Drive and Wabash Avenue.
-I remember them well for two reasons, the first being that they were two of only three or four Trump supporters at a rally with approximately 1,500 anti-Trump protesters, and because they respected the crowd that did not agree with them.
+Since the election, I have seen Duvel and Monk at a couple anti-Trump rallies that I covered for Reuters and talked to them both at a February 20 event called “Not My President’s Day” that was held across the river from Trump Tower Chicago at Wacker Drive and Wabash Avenue.
+I remember them well for two reasons.
+The first being that they were two of only three or four Trump supporters at a rally with approximately 1,500 anti-Trump protesters, and because they respected the crowd that did not agree with them.
 Monk was the more vocal of the two, wearing her Uncle Sam hat and carrying the Trump flag along with a megaphone as Duvel stood by her side.
 At one point, the crowd was taunting them pretty hard and I actually informed a Chicago Police Sergeant that I got to know from covering a lot of similar protests that there may be trouble.
 Nothing ended up happening and I figured that would be the last time I ever ran into Monk and Duvel, until the news this week.

 On Monday when I walked into their shop they both remembered me from that day in February.
 I arrived at the same time as a local NBC 5 cameraman and field producer and asked a few basic questions before allowing NBC 5 do their thing, correctly assuming that they wouldn’t be digging deeper than the narrative put out by Monk in her letter to Crain’s.
 My motive for letting them finish before me was simple, I didn’t want competing reporters to hear my line of questioning and be tipped that this story may not be as straightforward as the one Monk and Duvel are selling.